Translocated T3SS effectors of EPEC/EHEC, Shigella and Salmonella

 - Schroeder G, Petty N, Mousnier A, Harding CR, Vogrin AJ, Wee B, Fry NK, Harrison TG, Newton HJ, Thomson R, Beatson SA, Dougan G, Hartland EL, Frankel G. Legionella pneumophila strain 130b possesses a unique combination of type IV secretion systems and novel Dot/Icm type IV secretion system effector proteins.
 J Bacteriol 2010; 192: 6001-16.

 - Yong SFY, Tan SH, Wee EL, Tee JJ, Sansom FM, Newton HJ, Hartland EL.
 Molecular detection of Legionella: moving on from mip.
 Front Microbiol 2010; 1: 123.

-- Arbeloa A, Marches O, Oates CV, Hartland EL and Frankel G. The enteropathogenic Escherichia coli type III secretion effector EspV induces radical morphological changes in eukaryotic cells.
+- Arbeloa A, Marches O, Oates CV, Hartland EL, Frankel G. The enteropathogenic Escherichia coli type III secretion effector EspV induces radical morphological changes in eukaryotic cells.
 Infect Immun 2011; 79: 1067-1076.

-- Pearson JS, Riedmaier P, Marches O, Frankel G and Hartland EL.
+- Pearson JS, Riedmaier P, Marches O, Frankel G, Hartland EL.
 A type III effector protease NleC from enteropathogenic Escherichia coli targets NF-κB for degradation.
 Mol Microbiol 2011; 80: 219-30.

 - Clements A, Smollett K, Lee SF, Hartland EL, Lowe M, Frankel G. EspG of enteropathogenic and enterohemorrhagic E. coli binds the Golgi matrix protein GM130 and disrupts Golgi structure and function.
 Cell Microbiol 2011; 13: 1429–1439.